Psychotherapy for ADHD

 Can you diagnose ADHD?

-Will you go beyond strategies and tools?
+Will you go beyond standard coaching techniques?